• Disease Overview

 Signs & Symptoms

 Systemic scleroderma can affect multiple organ systems and therefore lead to numerous symptoms and complications.
-The symptoms present, their severity, the rate of progression of the disease, the response to treatment, and overall survival vary widely depending on the affected individual.
-In most cases, people start to develop symptoms between age 30 and 50.
+The symptoms present, their severity, the rate of progression of the disease, the response to treatment and overall survival vary widely from person to person.
+Most people start to develop symptoms between the ages of 30 and 50.
 Symptoms related to the different organs involved are described below.

 Skin